sabof/svg-mode-line-themes/README.md

 important - should rows happened to overlap, rows appearing later on the list will be hidden.

-Here is an example of creating a theme derived from `black crystal`, but without the line-number information.
+Here is an example of creating a theme derived from `black-crystal`, but without the line-number information.

 ```lisp